Faces of the Namib dune crossing.

 We head back to "Olifantsbad" for our last evening in the Namib.

-We pass the wreck of the Shawnee, a tug boat stranded in 1979.
-From there we pass through the "Lange wand" a patch of beach where the ocean meets the sand dunes and can only be navigated when the tide is absolutely right.
+We pass the wreck of the Shawnee, a tugboat stranded in 1979.
+From there we pass through the "Lange wand", a patch of beach where the ocean meets the sand dunes and can only be navigated when the tide is absolutely right.

 No single supplement on this tour.

-Tour Dates: 2024
+Tour Dates: 2025.

 Included: